Tac321/Steering-MPC/README.md

 System Requirements
 You need to have the MATLAB Optimization Toolbox installed in order to run this program.

-Fun Notes: In locations where the script "O PLAY" is seen, this notes where a user can change parameters to see the convergence nature of MPC
+Fun Notes: In locations where the script "O PLAY" is seen, this notes where a user can change parameters to see the convergence nature of MPC.